-Cathy Lantz and her husband, Dr. Richard Chentnik, filed a joint tax return for 1999.
-Dr. Chentnik was later convicted of Medicare fraud and sent to jail.
-The IRS then sent the spouses a notice of deficiency seeking a large tax deficiency and penalty with respect to 1999.
-Neither spouse responded to the notice of deficiency, so the IRS assessed the tax and penalty set forth therein.
-In 2003, while Dr. Chentnik was in jail, the IRS issued a notice of intention to levy for the 1999 liability, and Dr. Chentnik requested a Collection Due Process hearing.
-As a result of the hearing, the spouses were placed into currently not collectible status.
-During the CDP hearing, Dr. Chentnik did not himself raise any issue under Code Sec.
-6015 or get his wife to request relief under Code Sec.
-6015.
-In 2006, after Dr. Chentnik had died, the IRS applied an overpayment from Cathy Lantz' 2005 single return as a credit against the joint 1999 liability.
-This prompted her to file a Form 8857 electing and requesting relief under Code Sec.
-6015(b), (c) and (f).
+Chentnik had died, the IRS applied an overpayment from Cathy Lantz' 2005 single return as a credit against the joint 1999 liability.
+This prompted her to file a Form 8857 electing and requesting relief under §6015(b), (c), and (f).
 The IRS denied her relief, noting that the Form 8857 was filed more than two years after the IRS had begun collection action (the notice of intention to levy).
-To get relief under Code Sec.
-6015(b) and (c), the statute requires that an election be filed within the two-year period.
-While Code Sec.
-6015(f) contains no such two-year limitation, Reg. §1.6015-5 also imposed the same two-year time period to request equitable relief under (f), and so the IRS also denied relief under (f).
-In response, Ms. Lantz filed a stand-alone petition in the Tax Court under Code Sec.
-6015(e) now seeking relief only under Code Sec.
-6015(f) and arguing that the regulation was invalid.
+To get relief under §6015(b) and (c), the statute requires that an election be filed within the 2-year period.
+While §6015(f) contains no such 2-year limitation, Regulation §1.6015-5 also imposed the same 2-year time period to request equitable relief under (f), and so the IRS also denied relief under (f).
+In response, Ms. Lantz filed a stand-alone petition in the Tax Court under §6015(e) now seeking relief only under §6015(f) and arguing that the regulation was invalid.

-Noting that the two-year time period is only in the statute at Code Sec.
-6015(b) and (c), the Tax Court stated that if Congress had wished to create a two-year requirement for requesting equitable relief, this language would have been reflected in Code Sec.
-6015(f), as well.
-In addition, the court noted that imposing the same two-year time period for equitable relief seemed to contradict the thrust of Code Sec.
-6015(f), which was to grant equitable relief, when necessary, over a longer time frame.
-The court held the regulation to be an invalid interpretation of Code Sec.
-6015(f).
-Thereafter, the parties stipulated that it would be inequitable to hold Ms. Lantz liable for the deficiency in the particular circumstances of her case.
+Noting that the 2-year time period is only in the statute at §6015(b) and (c), the Tax Court stated that if Congress had wished to create a 2-year requirement for requesting equitable relief, this language would have been reflected in §6015(f), as well.
+In addition, the court noted that imposing a 2-year time period for equitable relief seemed to contradict the thrust of §6015(f), which was to grant equitable relief when necessary, regardless of time.
+The court held the regulation to be an invalid interpretation of §6015(f).
+Thereafter, the court went on to hold that it would be inequitable to hold Ms. Lantz liable for the deficiency in the particular circumstances of her case.
+17